greenbrian/xlb/README.md

 ## Packer usage
 Use packer directory as working directory.
-Takes ~5 minutes to build in parallel.
+Takes ~5 minutes to build 3 ami's in parallel.

     packer build packer.json